scottpdawson/scottpdawson/posts/running/my-first-foray-into-virtual-racing.md

 {% picture "/images/2019/11/remote-work-e1573645285912.png", "" %}

-I moderate a weekly Twitter chat (#remotechat) for remote workers, too, so helped publicize the race to other remote workers with my [Art of Working Remotely](https://twitter.com/workingrem) account.
 The race was scheduled for Friday, October 11 shortly after noon, which was perfect.
 I was no stranger to Zoom calls, having attended numerous Workplaceless events, so I dialed in using my iPhone just before the race started.

 I had no idea what to expect.
 I run alone most of the time.
 As we chatted pre-race, I asked what others planned to do while the race was underway.
 The event had the potential to have the most heavy breathing I've ever heard on a conference call!
 Some said they'd leave their cameras on while they ran, some said they'd disconnect and rejoin after their run, and one creative athlete jerry-rigged a camera to his hat so people could see his progress!
 I opted to stay connected to the call while muting myself, carrying my phone with the camera facing out as I ran.
 I had to laugh as I ran: my friend Raul, _who had done the 5k as a_ **_SWIM_** _(totally badass) the prior evening,_ commented that the Zoom video looked like an episode of Cops.
 Here we were, some with cameras on, shakily making our way to the 3.1 mile mark.